 EPEAT is an easy-to-use resource for purchasers, manufacturers, resellers and others wanting to find or promote electronic products with positive environmental attributes.

 EPEAT was developed using a grant from EPA and is managed by the Green Electronics Council (GEC).
-GEC maintains the EPEAT website and the EPEAT product registry , and publishes a report estimating the environmental benefits arising from the purchase of EPEAT-registered products each year.
+GEC maintains the EPEAT web site and the EPEAT product registry , and documents the environmental benefits resulting from the purchase of EPEAT-registered products.
 EPA no longer provides financial assistance to GEC for the maintenance of the EPEAT product registry and web site.

-The EPEAT registry currently lists computer desktops, notebooks, integrated systems, thin clients, workstations, displays, televisions, printers, copiers, scanners, fax machines, multifunction devices, digital duplicators and mailing machines that meet the requirements of the IEEE standards.
+The EPEAT registry currently lists computer desktops, notebooks, integrated systems, thin clients, workstations, displays, televisions, printers, copiers, scanners, fax machines, multifunction devices, digital duplicators and mailing machines that meet the requirements of the standards selected by the EPEAT system.